abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_10_Char_Strings/Section_10.md

     - It's not a variable as a value can not be assigned to it.

-    - *Special syntax*: No equal sign used to assing value, no semicolon.
+    - *Special syntax*: No equal sign used to assign value, no semicolon.

     - Can appear anywhere in the program, no such a thing as a local define.